 young boy to do?

-My reply: What is this “female-dominant”
+My reply: What does this “female-dominant”

-by women is a fate worse than death, or the next thing to it?
-Really?
+by women is a fate worse than death or the next thing to it?
+Really!?

 “What’s a young boy to do?”
-I’ll tell you.
-If

-man, strong in the Lord and in the power of HIS might.
+man, strong in the LORD and in the power of HIS might.

 And who says that boys raised by single